tej1996nitrr/NLP/README.md

 # NLP
 Natural language processing using nltk.
 A Repo for fundamentals/basics for natural language processing using nltk.
-This includes basics of topics like corpora, text processing, tagging, entity recognition, scrapping.
-WIll include nltk projects in future.
+This includes basics of topics like corpora, text processing, tagging, entity recognition, scrapping. will include nltk projects in the future.

 ## Requirements:
  1. Python 3